 It encourages free radical damage and undermines youthful skin functions, destroying the contours, making skin puffy, dehydrated, highly prone to allergic reactions, and slack."

 Much of the problem has to do with the effect that high sugar diets have on insulin resistance.

 In essence, too much glucose in the bloodstream causes ordered collagen fibers (the basic building blocks of our skin) to bunch up, which results in lines and loss of firmness.

-A diet that comprises high-quality proteins, organic fruits and vegetables, and good fats (including cold-pressed extra-virgin olive oil and coconut oil) provide the skin with the moisture and antioxidant power it needs to work optimally.
+A diet that comprises high-quality proteins, organic fruits, leafy vegetables, and good fats (including cold-pressed extra-virgin olive oil and coconut oil) provides the skin with moisture and antioxidant power it needs to work optimally.

-It is important to consume raw foods as much as possible because they contain more biophoton (or ‘light energy’), which helps skin maintain its youthful structure.
+It is essential to consume raw or clean foods as much as possible because they contain more biophoton (or 'light energy'), helping the skin maintain its youthful structure.

 Also, try to include living sprouts in your diet; sprouting foods like mung, chickpeas, lentils, and adzuki boosts their Vitamin B and C content.